 In the event that a notifiable breach is not reported to the ICO within 72 hours, a report should be made without delay with the reasons for the delay.

 If the DPO concludes that a referral to the ICO is required and also concludes that there is likely to be a high risk to the rights and freedoms of individuals resulting from the data security breach then the data subjects affected by the breach must also be notified without undue delay.
-The DPO must liaise with the [Headteacher] [and] [Chief Executive Officer] in relation to how the issue should be communicated to the relevant stakeholders.
+The DPO must liaise with the Head teacher in relation to how the issue should be communicated to the relevant stakeholders.
 The DPO will need to consider which is the most appropriate way to notify affected data subjects, bearing in mind the security of the medium as well as the urgency of the situation.
 The notice to the affected individuals should contain the following information:

 description of the nature of the breach;